EightBitBoot/tletc/README.txt

     2) Build using the generated build files (ex. linux: make)

 Running:
-    - Run "bin/<premake_config>/tletc resources" from the root directory of the project
+    - Run the executable generated in bin/<premake_config>/tletc

-    NOTE: the shader paths are hardcoded to the src/ directory so the current directory of the executable must be the root.
-Additionally resources is passed as an argument to select the location of the resources directory.
-I know this is hacky and will be fixed with a virtual file system for loading from disk.
+    NOTE: The vfs handles resource file path resolution, however the usage in main.c currently mounts paths relative to the location of the executable.
+This means that the executable can be run from any working directory, but the resource directories can't be moved relative to the executable.
+          Additionally, the system used to find the executable directory uses procfs and the linux layout of that fs.
+This shouldn't be an issue in 99% of use cases, but is important to note for the very few cases where it will fail.

 Controls:
     - Scroll wheel adjusts fov